anisotropi4/wren/NaPTAN-Rail/04-Model-05-iNterpret/README.md

 ### Visualise data

 Running a local webserver and browsing the the corresponding localhost and po rt renders the NaPTAN data.
 Running the following in the 'Model and iNterpret' directory creates a webserver on port 8080

+    $ python -m http.server 8080 &

+The equivalent Python 2.x command is:

-    $ python -m SimpleHTTPServer 8080&
+    $ python -m SimpleHTTPServer 8080 &

 Browsing to "http://localhost:8080/" uses the "index.html" file to render the data in the form of an interactive map based on the OpenStreetMap Leaflet and d3 javascript frameworks.
 Clicking on circles provides a view of additional attributes